and Joint Replacement Dr. James W. Cahill • Dr. Paul E. Kovatis • Dr. Michael C. Distefano

 Who Is a Candidate for Hip Arthroscopy?

-Dr. Porter may recommend hip arthroscopy for the following conditions:
+Dr. Cahill may recommend hip arthroscopy for the following conditions:

 - Labral tears in the hip - A ring of cartilage called the labrum runs along the outside rim of the hip socket, helping to hold the ball portion of the joint securely in the socket.
 Repetitive activities and trauma can damage the labrum, resulting in a tear.
 Labral tears can cause pain in the hip or groin, stiffness and reduced range of motion in the hip, and locking, clicking, or catching in the joint.